ffroliva/mimecast-frontend/README.md

 <app-search-result-list [dataSource]="dataSource"></app-search-result-list>
 ```

-The `search-form.component` has a form with three fields:
+The `search-form.component` is a form with three fields:

-- **Path to search at:** File path to search at the selected server.
+- **Path to search at:** Path to search at the selected server(s).
-- **Search Term:** word or phrase to serch for.
+- **Search Term:** Word or phrase to search for.
-- **Server(s) to search at:** Checkbox to select the server(s) to search at.
-There is an endpoint to the backend that gets the list of avaiable.
+- **Server(s) to search at:** Checkbox(es) with the name of server(s) to search at.

-On the `ngInit` lifecycle hook is where the magic happend.
-Three actions are executed inside of it:
+Three actions are executed inside `ngInit` lifecycle hook:
-2. Create a reactive form by calling `this.createForm()`.
-This method uses `formBuilder` to initialize the reactive `formGroup`.
+1. The `this.createForm()` creates angular's reactive form.
-1. Subcribe to `getServers()` which is the method responsable for getting the list of avaiable servers.
-This observable returns an array of servers that is used to dinamically create the list of checkboxes the user can check and where the app is going to search at.
+2. By subscribing at `getServers()` we fetch the list of avaiable server(s) we are able to search.
+This array of servers is used to create the checkboxes we can check to search at.
-3. Subscribe to the `getMessage()` which is the method responsable for receving the data as a stream. _(More on this bellow)_
+3. By subscribing at `getMessage()` we are will be able to receive the incoming messages streamed as Server Side Event. _(More on this bellow)_

+## File Search Service

-When the user triggers the search button the app calls the `search` method from `file-search-service` who uses an instance of `EventSource` to enable the browser to receive automatic updates from a server via HTTP connection.
+When the we triggers the search button the app calls the `search` method from `file-search-service` who uses an instance of `EventSource` to enable the browser to receive automatic updates from a server via HTTP connection (SSE).

-The `onmessage` method from the `eventSource` attribute receives the data from the backend and updates the `dataSource` used by the `mat-table`.
-A `subject` was created and transformed into an observable.
-On every message received the incomming message is concatenated into the `dataSource` array that is consumed by `search-result-list.component`.
+EventSource has two main functions: `onmessage` and `onerror`.

+ The `onmessage` function receives the data from the backend.
+Data can be of two types: `success` or `error`

+ If a `success` data is received from the by the `onmessage` function the `dataSource` array is udated and the data is rendered by the `mat-table`.

+ If a `error`data is received from the `onmessage` function the a modal dialog is presented withe the error message receibed as message.

 file-search.service.ts
 ```typescript